Ulaş Bardakçı

+Early life and education

+He was born Rasih Ulaş Bardakçı in a village of Hacıbektaş, Nevşehir, in 1947.
+He studied physics at the Middle East Technical University, Ankara, but could not complete his studies.

 Capture

 In May 1971 Ulaş Bardakçı, together with Mahir Çayan and Hüseyin Cevahir, kidnapped Ephraim Elrom, the Israeli consul general in Istanbul, Turkey.
 They demanded the release of their comrades who were imprisoned following the 1971 Turkish military memorandum.
 Their demands were not met and Ephraim Elrom was killed by Bardakçı and his comrades.
 Following the 'Operation Hammer' of security forces to rescue Elrom, Bardakçı was captured and imprisoned.

 Escape

 Ulaş Bardakçı, along with five other revolutionaries imprisoned with him, escaped from military prison in November 1971 using the tunnel they dug out.

 Death

 Ulaş Bardakçı's hideout was surrounded by police forces on 19 February 1972.
 He did not surrender, and he was killed by the police.